Updated on: August 6th, 2020.

 To review, validate, or simply show off, designers can use the built-in simulator within Storyboard, which runs a version of the Storyboard runtime built for the host computer, to quickly run their GUI on real hardware in only a few clicks.

-With Storyboard, there are additional options to execute applications direct-to-target via SCP or as a standalone Microsoft Windows executable.
+With Storyboard, our Qt alternative, there are additional options to execute applications direct-to-target via SCP or as a standalone Microsoft Windows executable.
 And since there is no cross-compilation with Storyboard, you can run it on multiple target types, such as Android or iOS mobile devices, if you want to share your designs with your team for feedback.

 #7: Time to execution and overall cost

 With Qt, the designer must work with a developer to re-create their design in code and deploy it to the target hardware.
 This usually involves back and forth between the two as the design has to be tweaked to fit into development constraints, plus all of the hiccups of debugging and running a real GUI application.